-The service provider will identify technology suppliers for SHSs and clean cookstoves and undertake procurement of these technology solutions via a competitive bidding process.
-For SHSs, a key criterion is it must guarantee safe and reliable light for studying, farming, and cooking, and replaces health-hazard kerosene (preferably certified by Lighting Global).
-The service provider will identify a range of cost-efficient options (up to three options) depending on household needs/requirements for daily use (i.e., 40W-200W) and household income levels of selected villages in Magway.
+The service provider will identify technology suppliers for a range of SHSs and clean cookstoves that are quality, verified (i.e., certified), and responsive to the needs and economic profile of group beneficiaries.
+For example, for SHSs, a key criterion is it must guarantee safe and reliable light for studying, and cooking, and replaces health-hazard kerosene (preferably certified by Lighting Global).
+The service provider will identify a range of cost-efficient options (up to three options) depending on household needs/requirements for daily use (i.e., 40W-200W) and household income levels of selected villages.
 For example, a most basic (least cost) SHS option should have a capacity to power up to three devices for up to five hours per day (i.e., one mobile phone charger, one LED lamp, and one rice cooker).
-The service provider is expected to procure a combined quantity of 500 RE/EE technology solutions, comprising 60% -70% of SHSs (300-350 pieces) and 30%-40% of cookstoves (150-200 pieces).
-GRSP has prepared an initial market research on the range of SHSs that are available locally from five suppliers and the service provider can build on this information to determine most cost-effective technology solution options for villages.
+A combined quantity of 500 RE/EE technology solutions, comprising 70%-80% of SHSs (350-400 pieces) and 20%-30% of cookstoves (100-150 pieces).
+UNDP has an initial market research on the range of SHSs that are available locally from suppliers and the contracted service provider may use this information as a supplement material for determining the most cost-effective technology solution options for villages.